ycechungAI/moderngl/docs/topics/gc.rst

 * ``"auto"``: Dead objects are destroyed automatically like we would expect in python.

-It's important to realize here that garbage collections here is not about the python objects itself, but the underlying OpenGL objects.
-ModernGL operates in many different environments were garbage collection cab be a challenge.
-This depends on factors like who is controlling the existence of the OpenGL context and challenges around use of threading in python.
+It's important to realize here that garbage collection is not about the python objects itself, but the underlying OpenGL objects.
+ModernGL operates in many different environments were garbage collection can be a challenge.
+This depends on factors like who is controlling the existence of the OpenGL context and challenges around threading in python.

 Standalone / Headless Context
 -----------------------------